XII Quiet Answers at La Guirtelle

 For a brief time,

-no one needs to defend a place.
+to defend a place.

 The song ends.